CCA-Public/sipcreator/README.md

 ## Installation

 This utility is designed for easy use in Bitcurator v1.8.0+.
+It requires Python 2.7 (to run the GUI) and Python 3.4+ (to analyze DFXML), both of which are already included in Bitcurator.

 ### Install as part of CCA Tools